swu628/cs732-assignment-flutter-todolist/README.md

 Flutter allows the application to run more efficiently and with better performance.
 Also, it makes it convient to build a multi-platform application.
 This is because Flutter can build natively compiled application, which means that the app is written and compiled specifically for target operating system of a device like Android or iOS.
 Also, it can build multi-platform applications from a single codebase, which means the developers can build the app once and deploy it on various devices regardless of their operating system.
 You can view the [Flutter official website](https://flutter.dev/) for details.

-## Compare Flutter with React
-React is a JavaScript library for building user interfaces developed by Facebook.
-The primary differences to Flutter include:

-* Programming Language: React uses JSX, a syntax extension that allow developers to write HTML structures in the same file as JavaScript code to create the UI, whereas the Flutter uses the Dart programming language.
-* UI Components: Unlike Flutter that have built-in UI widgets, React constructs the UI using HTML elements and relies on third-party libraries like Material-UI, React Bootstrap, or Ant Design for more complicated components.
-* Architecture: React is component-based architecture, means it enabling reusable of UI component.
-Whereas Flutter is a widget-based architecture.

-Whether to choose React or Flutter for developement depends on the project specifications and target platforms.
-React is preferable for responsive web application development, whereas Flutter excels in projects aiming for consistent UI and high performance across multiple platforms.

-If you want to navigate to a React web application to compare React and Flutter, you can have a look into the "react-todo-list" open source project on GitHub created "groundberry" by click [here](https://github.com/groundberry/react-todo-list).
-The author also uses a date picker did not used third-party library, instead, it is achieved using the native HTML element `<input type="date">`.
-For other UI elements, the implementation also rely on basic React patterns and HTML elements.

 ## Getting Started
 Before you can launch the To Do List mobile application, you will need to install below tools...